2000rosser/Hotel-Management-System/BASHscripts/README.md

 Open a git Bash terminal in this directory

-For each of the scripts run:
+Enable each of the scripts:
 >> chmod u+x "file.sh"

+Run with:
+>> ./file.sh

 astrumBuild.sh
     mvn steps

+astrumDock.sh
+    docker steps

+astrumBuildAndRun.sh
+    Combine both